-All potable water for consumption offshore has to be disinfected, but even then, microbes can cause problems.
-This can be due to failure in the disinfection process, or contamination after the disinfection process.
-Humans and animals have several means of defence against infectious disease.
-Whether infection will occur or not, depends on the power of the infectant and how much infected water that was consumed.
+All potable water for offshore consumption must be disinfected, still microbes can cause disease.
+This may be due to failure in the disinfection, or contamination after disinfection.
+Humans and animals have several means of defence against infectious diseases.
+Illness depends on the general health of the individual, the infectivity of the microbe and the number of microbes ingested.

-Infectious diseases are the most serious threats to the health, related to potable water supply.
-Faecal contamination from humans and animals is normally the cause of such infections, and human faeces are particularly dangerous.
-The most common water related infectious diseases are cholera, bacterial dysentery, salmonellosis, typhoid fever and hepatitis A. Lately, focus has been on bacteria like Yersinia enterocolitica and Campylobacter jejuni, viruses such as Norovirus (earlier called Norwalk virus), and protozoa like Giardia intestinalis and Cryptosporidium parvum.
-Infections by these bacteria and parasites cause diarrhoea with strong abdominal pain.
-Recently attention has been drawn to the dangers caused by Legionella pneumophila, see 9.2.7.
-It is established that the different types of epidemics described in Norway are most often set off by several unfortunate circumstances.
-The offshore units are as susceptible to human and technical malfunctions as is the case onshore, and there are reasons to be on guard.
+WHO states that infectious diseases are the most serious threats to health from potable water supply.
+Faecal contamination from humans and animals is often the source, and human faeces are particularly dangerous.
+Historically, the most common waterborne infectious diseases are cholera, bacterial dysentery, salmonellosis, typhoid fever and hepatitis A. Lately, focus has been on bacteria like Yersinia enterocolitica and Campylobacter jejuni, viruses such as Norovirus (earlier called Norwalk virus), and protozoa like Giardia and Cryptosporidium.
+These microbes can cause illness with vomit, abdominal pain and diarrhoea.
+Recently, attention has been drawn to the dangers caused by Legionella, see 9.2.7.
+The different types of epidemics described in Norway are usually trigered by several unfortunate circumstances.
+The offshore units are as susceptible to human and technical malfunctions as is the case onshore, and there are reasons to be alert.

-Since the potable water is used for cooking, microbes in the water can cause food borne infections as well.
-Some disease producing bacteria can grow in food products, and just a few bacteria can, within a short time, grow to huge concentrations and make consumers ill.
-Some of the bacteria in food produce toxic substances that can cause poisoning even if the food is properly cooked and the bacteria killed in the cooking process.
+Since potable water is used for cooking, microbes in the water can also cause food-borne infections.
+Some bacteria can grow in food products, and just a few bacteria can rapidly reproduce to high concentrations that make consumers ill.
+Some of the bacteria in food produce toxins that can cause poisoning even if the food is properly cooked and the bacteria are killed.

-To analyse potable water for every type of infectious substances that might transmit a disease is very demanding, and is not done.
-Instead, analyses are done on various types of indicator organisms such as microbes prevalent in large amounts in faeces from humans and animals, and having at least the same life span as the true infectious substances (figure 4.2).
-The group "coliform bacteria" is being used as an indicator for faecal contamination, and the bacteria E. coli indicates fresh faeces.
-When an indicator organism is found in the water, it is a sign that there might be disease producing organisms in that same water.
+Analysing potable water for every type of infectious microbe is too demanding.
+Instead, analyses are done on indicator organisms, microbes prevalent in large amounts in faeces from humans and animals, and that have similarlife spans to the infectious substances (figure 4.2).
+The group "coliform bacteria" is used as an indicator for faecal contamination and the bacteria E. coli indicates fresh faeces.
+When an indicator organism is found in water, it is a sign that there might be disease- producing organisms present.